 - The best place to buy a bra is at a store where there are sales people who can help you.
 Don’t be afraid to talk to the sales person about what size bra to buy – they’re experts, after all!

-- It may also help to ask someone who’s used to wearing bras to help you like an older sister, your mom, an aunt, or a family friend.
+- It may also help to ask someone who’s used to wearing bras to help you, which could apply to an older sibling, parent, or a family friend.

 Help!
 My breasts keep changing!
 What’s happening?